- Measuring Growth

 |Color||Growth Index Compared to Expected Growth||Interpretation|

-Moderate evidence that the School's students made more growth than expected
+Significant evidence that the school's students made more growth than expected.

 Between 1 standard error above and 1 standard error below

-Very significant evidence that the School's students made less growth than expected
+Significant evidence that the school's students made less growth than expected.

 To view the report for a different assessment, choose from the list under the Tests/Subjects tab.